-We have a strong TKU process in place and our combined knowledge and understanding, together with advice available to us, enables us to properly exercise our functions as the Trustee of Pace.
+As Trustee Directors, we have a strong TKU process in place and our combined knowledge and understanding, together with advice available to us, enables us to properly exercise our functions as the Trustee of Pace.
 Our approach to meeting the TKU requirements includes:

 - Maintaining a rolling programme of bespoke trustee training in keeping with our status as a professional trustee board.
-This includes short, bespoke training sessions with Pace's advisers (either one-to-one or in small groups) as required.
-When the Pace Chair was appointed in May 2019, copies of existing scheme documentation and advice were shared as background, and members of the pensions department held one to one sessions covering Pace's governance structure, investment strategy and other ongoing projects to support this. - Making sure we are conversant with scheme's governing documents (including their powers under the scheme rules) and we have knowledge and understanding of applicable pensions/trust law and investment principles.
+This includes short, bespoke training sessions with Pace's advisers (either one-to-one or in small groups) as required. - Making sure we are conversant with the Scheme's governing documents (including our powers under the Scheme rules) and we have knowledge and understanding of applicable pensions/trust law and investment principles.
 We regularly attend external seminars and training on technical pensions matters to keep up to date with developments in the pensions industry. - We have a working knowledge of Pace's Statement of Investment Principles through regular review each year or as often as changes to investment strategy or policy necessitate.
-The DC Committee also reviews the DC related sections of the statement and seeks professional advice as appropriate on any changes. - We are required to complete a Skills and Experience Form annually to identify any particular training requirements.
-This exercise is to identify:- - if there are any gaps in a Trustee Director's skill set / soft-skill set. - which Trustee Directors are best placed to (i) sit on the different committees; and (ii) lead/participate in specialist projects. - if there are any collective gaps in the Trustee Board overall skill set. - if there are any collective gaps in the Trustee Board skill set when a Trustee Director leaves the Board, and a replacement Trustee Director is being considered. - Obtaining accredited professional trustee status independently, once the accreditation programmes offered by the two main providers, the Association of Professional Pension Trustees and the Pensions Management Institute, have been developed further, and the Trustee Board has agreed the approach and timeframe to achieve this.
+The DC Committee also reviews the DC related sections of the statement and seeks professional advice as appropriate on any changes. - We undertake periodic self-assessment and are required to complete a Skills and Experience Form annually to identify any training requirements.
+This exercise is to identify:- - if there are any gaps in a Trustee Director's skill set / soft-skill set. - which Trustee Directors are best placed to (i) sit on the different committees; and (ii) lead/participate in specialist projects. - if there are any collective gaps in the Trustee Board overall skill set. - if there are any collective gaps in the Trustee Board skill set when a Trustee Director leaves the Board, and a replacement Trustee Director is being considered. - We are each generally expected to have attained accredited status as a professional independent trustee, in line with the requirements of the Co-op.

 Signed by the Chair on behalf of the Pace Trustee:

 Signed Dated

-COJ MARTIN - ITS LM Z9/10/20.
+CON MARTIN 1

+ITS LTD 1/10/21